The Best Pulse Oximeters for Home Use in 2026

 Understanding your pulse oximeter readings

 Understanding your pulse oximeter readings can provide you and your medical team with valuable insights into your health.
 A healthy person at sea level would expect to have a reading between 95–100%.
 If you live at a higher altitude or have a chronic illness like COPD, you may have a lower reading.
 But if your reading ever drops below 92%, you should call your health care provider.
-Readings this low can be a sign of serious conditions like hypoxia, which means that there’s not enough oxygen reaching your blood, or hypoxemia, which leads to not enough oxygen reaching your tissues.
-Readings below 88% usually signal that you need to receive immediate medical care.6, 7
+Readings this low can be a sign of serious conditions like hypoxia, in which not enough oxygen reaches your blood, or hypoxemia, in which not enough oxygen reaches your tissues.
+Readings below 88% may indicate the need for immediate medical care.6, 7

 It’s important to remember that your specific SpO₂ range is influenced by where you live, especially the altitude, and what chronic illnesses you may have.
-Your doctor can provide you with a personalized range to aim for when taking your SpO₂ readings.
+Your doctor can provide you with a personalized target range for your SpO₂ readings.

 How to choose a pulse oximeter